ovi-lab/HPUI-Core/README.md

 - Set the GameObject representing the palm base as `PalmBase`
 - Under `ManagedCoordinates`, list all the locations you may track.
 - Under `ProxyToSeletonNameMapping`, add the proxyname and corresponding name on the skeleton being abstracted.

-## TODO

-- Use HandsManager instead of directly using the HandCoordinateManager in the DeformableSurface scripts